OpenCageData/leaflet-opencage-geocoding/README.md

 };
 ```

-This will add a polygon representing the result's boundingbox when a result is selected.
+This will add a polygon representing the result's bounding box when a result is selected.

 ## Options